donkirkby/chess-kit/raw_rules/player_aids.md

 2. After both pieces match
     colour.

+## Crowded House
+Turn order:

+4 q k 2
+3 Q K 1

+Can only make a move that
+starts or ends on your side.

 ## Chess Golf
 1. Turn up 2 or 3 cards.
 2. Everyone solve, no touch!